 This Mercedes was available with two engines and two transmissions.
 Both of these versions give you more than enough power and because of the standard air suspension they are also comfortable enough, so your bones won’t rattle on bad quality roads, hopefully.
 Although you can experience rattling or creaking sounds from the 2 part panoramic sunroof.

 The interior is usually in a great shape even in high mileage cars so all the materials are durable (no worn plastic whatsoever-at the end it should have all the potential taxi car qualites), the high quality leather seats are comfortable and electrically adjustable (with electrically adjustable air cushions inside the seats-part of the optional equipment), + all of these AMG models are standardly well equipped with various features.
 So you won’t find an AMG E-class with cloth seats, plastic steering wheel or manually adjustable front seats.
 Of course the multimedia system is not the newest but there are numerous up to date aftermarket units available on the market.

 Obviously, check properly all the electronic features as in the other cars, and pay bigger attention to the following things:

--Then, some of the wires in the trunk lid wiring harness can break as well-causing faults for number plate lights, 3rd brake light or problems with the trunk lid opening.
+-Then, some of the wires in the trunk lid wiring harness can break as well, causing faults for the number plate lights, 3rd brake light or problems with the trunk lid opening

-As usual check for water leaks in the interior and in the trunk.
+As usual check also for water leaks in the interior and in the trunk:

-These cars were available with only the Airmatic air suspension which really helps to achieve a more comfortable ride, so this Mercedes is more comfortable then for example the BMW E60 M5.
-But the M5 on the other side handles better in corners, it has a better/more responsive steering, and it has the legendary high revving V10 engine which also has numerous legendary issues.
+These cars were available with only the standard Airmatic air suspension which really helps to achieve a more comfortable ride, so this Mercedes is more comfortable then for example the BMW M5 E60.
+On the other side the M5 handles better in corners, it has a better/more responsive steering, and it has the legendary high revving V10 engine which also has numerous legendary issues.

 -The air suspension is getting older and you like it or not, the air strut leaks are inevitable.
 Which means, that if the car is still equipped with the original air struts from the factory then be prepared to replace them since they can fail at any time.